bushmanov/R_Data_Preprocessing/CodeBook.md

 Type of variable ("class"): "character"

 * 3rd - 68th columns are calculated averages (means) of standard deviations
-and means of gyrosocpe and accelerator measurements
+and means of gyroscope and accelerator measurements

 Variable names: